 And this was how the area remained until 1997, when almost the whole of Fantasy World disappeared behind a construction wall for the park's latest headline attraction.
 When the construction walls came down in 1998, the area was now home to Oblivion and the spot formerly occupied by the Gravitron now lies deep beneath the hill that forms the coaster's queue-line.

 But the story didn't end there... and the Gravitron is still thrilling guests in the UK to this day.
 Upon its departure from the Alton Towers, the ride joined a rich tradition of the park's attractions to find their way to Pleasure Island in Cleethorpes.
-And there the ride has continued to operate for over twenty years.
+And there the ride operated for over twenty years before being sold back to Barry Island, its original owner.